GeftGames/rabcrClient/README.md

 ## What I use
-- Fonts: M PLUS Rounded, Sunflower, Tajawal, HanWangYenLight
+- Fonts: M PLUS Rounded, Sunflower, Tajawal, HanWangYenLight, Jaldi
 - Some parts translated by Google translate :)

 ## Programing